softwareByAndi/notes-statistics-and-ai/llm/CURRENT_OUTLINE_4.md

 ---

-## mod 1 - The Big Picture - What Are We Building
+fd## mod 1 - The Big Picture - What Are We Building

 Before diving into the technical details, let's understand what a Large Language Model actually is and what we're working toward building.